29k Asset Management

 Legal framework · non-resident owners

-Title is digitally registered, searchable, and verifiable.
-Ownership protections operate for non-resident landlords.
-The Land Registry is publicly searchable, comparable sales data is public, and tenancy law is written down and enforced independently of the owner’s physical presence.
+Title is digitally registered and verifiable.
+Ownership protections operate identically for non-resident landlords as for residents.
+Comparable sales data is public, tenancy law is written down, and enforcement is independent of the owner’s physical presence.
 The UK build-to-rent sector attracted £5.3 billion in 2025, a record year, according to Savills.

 Tax considerations, stated plainly